pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

       track: Hardware
       speakers:
         - Joppe Bos
+      location:
+        Breakout:
+          title: A testbed for evaluating post-quantum algorithms in DNS
+          description: |
+            DNS is an fundamental Internet service that translates human-readable names to IP addresses.
+It is secured using DNSSEC, an extension that provides authentication and integrity through the use of cryptographic signatures.
+The inherent limitations of the DNS protocol lead to requirements for the signing algoritms, specifically in terms of key size and signature size.
+This leads to challenges when deploying post-quantum algoritms.
+SIDN Labs is setting up a testbed in which developers, network researchers, and DNS operators can experiment with PQC algorithms and DNSSEC.
+Ultimately, the goal is to evaluate existing post-quantum cryptographic algorithms developers for use in DNS.
+In this presentation, we discuss some challenges and our progress on setting up a PQC-testbed for DNS.
+          track: Technical
+          speakers:
+            - Elmer Lastdrager

     - time: "9:30"
       title: To be announced shortly
       description: The speaker(s) for this session will be announced soon!
       speakers:
         - TBC
+      location:
+        Breakout:
+          title: Coping with post-quantum signatures in the WebPKI
+          description: |
+            Post-quantum signature algorithms are far from drop-in replacements for the WebPKI.
+In this technical talk we will first size up the current offering, and the schemes on the horizon.
+Then we will cover the current work-arounds being discussed to keep the WebPKI running: from smaller changes such as shipping intermediates with browsers, to more ambitious proposals such Merkle Tree Certificates.
+          track: Technical
+          speakers:
+            - Bas Westerbaan

     - time: "10:00"
       title: Hardware Cryptographic Modules